brianfrankcooper/YCSB/neo4j/README.md

 ### 1. Set Up YCSB

-Clone the YCSB git repository and compile:
+First, clone the YCSB git repository:

     git clone https://github.com/brianfrankcooper/YCSB.git
     cd YCSB

+You can now compile the project:

     mvn clean package

+If you want to only compile the Neo4J binding, use:

+    mvn -pl com.yahoo.ycsb:neo4j-binding -am clean package

 ### 2. DB creation with Neo4J

-You need to specify a folder via the  ```db.path=path/to/database``` property : the client will create the Neo4J database in it.
+By default, the client will create the Neo4J database in a folder named ```'neo4j.db'```.
+To specify another folder, use the  ```db.path=path/to/database``` property.

 ## 3. Run YCSB